-DEXTENZA was studied in three randomized, vehicle-controlled studies (n = 351) The mean age of the population was 68 years (range 43 to 87 years), 62% were female, and 85% were white.
-Forty-six percent had brown iris color and 31% had blue iris color.
-The most common ocular adverse reactions that occurred in patients treated with DEXTENZA were: anterior chamber inflammation including iritis and iridocyclitis (9%); intraocular pressure increased (5%); visual acuity reduced (2%); eye pain (1%); cystoid macular edema (1%); corneal edema (1%); and conjunctival hyperemia (1%).
-The most commonly reported adverse reactions that occurred in 1-6% of patients treated with DEXTENZA were increases in intraocular pressure, anterior chamber inflammation, iritis, visual acuity reduced, corneal edema, cystoid macular edema, eye pain, and conjunctival hyperemia.
+DEXTENZA was studied in four randomized, vehicle-controlled studies (n = 567).
+The mean age of the population was 68 years (range 35 to 87 years), 59% were female, and 83% were white.
+Forty-seven percent had brown iris color and 30% had blue iris color.
+The most common ocular adverse reactions that occurred in patients treated with DEXTENZA were: anterior chamber inflammation including iritis and iridocyclitis (10%); intraocular pressure increased (6%); visual acuity reduced (2%); cystoid macular edema (1%); corneal edema (1%); eye pain (1%) and conjunctival hyperemia (1%).